Parachute wife 'expanded' husband claims

 "He's taken tens of thousands of pounds off me.
 He told his girlfriend we were separated and that [our son] wasn't his and that I had an affair.
 This is not just my opinion, he admitted it all to the police".

-Mr Bowes put it to Mrs Cilliers that she had been telling the truth when she gave her police statements.
+Mr Bowes put it to the witness she had been telling the truth when she gave her police statements.
 "You did not exaggerate, in fact you were being very fair.
 You are a former army officer.
 You are an upright and honest person, aren't you?"

 Mrs Cilliers replied: "Yes, for the most part".